godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 .. image:: img/planet_example.png

-.. note:: This tutorial does not cover how to code a dynamic atmosphere like the one this planet has
+.. note:: This tutorial does not cover how to code a dynamic atmosphere like the one this planet has.

 This tutorial assumes you are familiar with how to set up a basic scene including: a :ref:`Camera <class_Camera>`, a :ref:`light source <class_OmniLight>`, a